One of the first decisions you have to make as a beginner player is what forehand grip you should use.

-Before I discuss what the various forehand grip options there are, I want to quickly explain how to find a forehand grip on a tennis racket.
-The two main reference points I will use for each of the different forehand grips is the location of your index knucle and your heel pad on the racket.
+The two main reference points I will use for each of the different options is the location of your index knuckle and your heel pad on the racket.

-Once you know the number of each bevel, you will be able to find the forehand grips detailed below by placing your index knuckle and heel pad on the bevel number given for a particular forehand grip.
+Once you know the number of each bevel, you will be able to find the grips detailed below by placing your index knuckle and heel pad on the bevel number given for a particular option.

-The Eastern Forehand Grip is the most conservative grip on this list and you can find it by placing your index knuckle and heel pad on bevel number 3.
-The Eastern Forehand Grip is a good grip for beginners to learn as it feels very natural in your hand and allows you to hit flat and with topspin using the one grip.
+The Eastern Grip is the most conservative option on this list and you can find it by placing your index knuckle and heel pad on bevel number 3.

 - Good on Low to Medium Balls

-- Feels more natural to hit balls with this grip in comparison with more extreme grips like the western forehand grip
+- Feels more natural to hit balls with an eastern in comparison with more extreme grips like the Western

-- The Eastern Forehand Grip makes it easier to disguise a drop shot as you can quickly switch to a continetal grip
+- The Eastern makes it easier to disguise a drop shot as you can quickly switch to a continental grip

-- Opponents may hit high top spins balls to your forehand as it is hard to attack on balls lile these with an eastern forehand grip.
+- Opponents may hit high top spins balls to your forehand as it is hard to attack balls like these with the eastern.

 - It is easier to generate top spin on your balls